firebase/firebase-js-sdk/CONTRIBUTING.md

 yarn docgen:all
 ```

-This will generate reference docs in `docs-devsite/` and `/toc`.
+This will generate reference docs and the toc in `docs-devsite/`.
 Commit and push the generated
 documentation changes to GitHub following the [PR submission guidelines](#submit).
 Your push
 to the remote repository should force any failing documentation checks to execute again.